LGBTQ History Month: Berlin

-In Berlin, it is known as Queer History Month instead of LGBT History Month.
+In Berlin, it is known as Queer History Month instead of LGBTQ History Month.
 Every year it takes place in May.
 It is to educate and help people deal with sexuality, sexual diversity, and anti-discrimination in small projects.

 During Queer History Month (QHM), people are able to find detailed lessons on queer history suitable for both school and non-school education.
 Also, educational institutions provide education to schools and youth institutions directly.

+Hamburg

+In 2024, Hamburg also started a recurring Queer History Month taking place in May.